ibmverse/verse-developer/_reference/reference.md

 IBM Verse allows extensionss to contribute or remove UI at specific locations in Verse.
 A `path` is one way the container provides the ability to target a location.
 Here is an example of 2 supported `path`s:

-  * com.ibm.verse.path.mailRead
-  * com.ibm.verse.path.mailCompose

-com.ibm.verse.path.mailRead allows application developers to contribute an action under more actions button when viewing an existing email.
+  * `mail.read` - allows application developers to contribute an action under more actions button when viewing an existing email

-com.ibm.verse.path.mailCompose allows application developers to contribute an action under more actions button when composing a new email.’
+  * `mail.compose` - allows application developers to contribute an action under more actions button when composing a new email

 ###Object

 Another way for a container to allow extensions to target locations is by an `object` type.
 IBM Verse also supports an extension to add a button on Person object.
-For example, an extension is contributed to the bizcard cards which has a person object..
+For example, an extension is contributed to the bizcard cards which has a person object.
 Here is an example of a supported `object`

   * Person (type = com.ibm.appreg.object.person)

 ## Verse Extension Points
-IBM Verse supports the general extension points defined by appregistry, like the `Simple Link` and `Templated Link`.
-Besides that, Verse also supports to contribute a `Widget` extension to add some `Widget Actions` to Verse UI page.
+IBM Verse supports the general extension points defined by appregistry, like the Simple Link and Templated Link.
+Besides that, Verse also supports to contribute a Widget extension to add some Widget Actions to Verse UI page.
 For example, a widget can contribute an action to More Actions… menu in toolbar when composing/viewing a message, or contribute an action to Verse business card.

 For a simple and templated link type extension, it will be rendered as a plain link on the Verse UI.
 Therefore, when a link type extension clicks, it will be open in a new tab/window.

-`Simple Link` and `Templated Link` extensions provide an easy way to contribute clickable UI artifacts that result in the opening of a webpage in a new tab/window.
+Simple Link and Templated Link extensions provide an easy way to contribute clickable UI artifacts that result in the opening of a webpage in a new tab/window.

-However, `Widget Action`s inside of `Widget`s allow those same kinds of clickable UI artifacts to trigger programmatic logic inside of widgets, which are like mini webapps that can respond to that input.
+However, Widget Action's inside of Widget's allow those same kinds of clickable UI artifacts to trigger programmatic logic inside of widgets, which are like mini web applications that can respond to that input.

 Here is the full list of extension points that Verse supports.